Applying Sunscreen Will Help Olivia Defend Against Getting

 1. Understand SPF (Sun Protection Factor)

 SPF measures how well a sunscreen protects against UVB rays.
 The higher the SPF, the more protection it offers.
-However, SPF is not a linear scale.
+That said, SPF is not a linear scale.

 Dermatologists generally recommend using a sunscreen with an SPF of at least 30.
 While higher SPFs offer slightly more protection, the difference is minimal, and proper application is more important than a high SPF number.